markjaquith/page-links-to/readme.txt

 == Installation ==

-1. Upload the `page-links-to` folder to your `/wp-content/plugins/` directory
+1. Upload the `page-links-to` folder to your `/wp-content/plugins/` directory.

-2. Activate the "Page Links To" plugin in your WordPress administration interface
+2. Activate the "Page Links To" plugin in your WordPress administration interface.

-3. Create (or edit) a page or a post to have a title of your choosing (leave the content blank)
+3. Create (or edit) a page or a post to have a title of your choosing (leave the content blank).

-4. Down below, in the advanced section, find the Page Links To widget and add a URL of your choosing
+4. Down below, in the advanced section, find the Page Links To widget, select "An alternate URL", and add a URL of your choosing.

-5. Optionally check the boxes to enable link opening in a new browser window, or `302 Moved Temporarily` redirects
+5. Optionally check the box to enable link opening in a new browser window.

-6. Save the post or page
+6. Save the post or page.

 7. Done!
-Now that post or page will point to the URL that you chose
+Now that post or page will point to the URL that you chose.

 == Screenshots ==